 Pin this Vegan Ethiopian Food Post for Later!

-You know when you find out about one of the most flavorful and vegan friendly cuisines in the world and you can't possibly understand how you didn't know about it sooner?
+You know when you find out about one of the most flavorful and vegan-friendly cuisines in the world and you can't possibly understand how you didn't know about it sooner?
 That's exactly how we felt after our first life-changing mouthful of Ethiopian food.

-Our newest food obsession began at the Ethiopian restaurant, Teff, in Stamford, CT - which might be one of the most unlikely places to first try Ethiopian food but we digress.
-The cuisine was at the time completely new to both of us but we could clearly see a resemblance between it and one of our favorites - South Indian Food.
+The cuisine was at the time completely new to both of us.
+However, we could clearly see a resemblance between it and one of our favorites - South Indian Food.

 Let's just say our first meal at Teff was all the introduction we needed to become hooked on this mind-blowing cuisine.
 As avid lovers of spices, the food seriously hit all the right spots and we could not get enough.